Desa7/gitCommands/README.md.txt

-git show                           |last commit and a diff with all the changes git ls-file                        |tracking files rm (name)                          |remove file git commit -a                      |add modified files to the stage area git commit -am ""                  |add modified files to the stage area and a message git reset HEAD (name)              |go back from staged area to work directory git checkout -- (name)             |remove all changes from a commited file git log --graph --decorate --all   |show all commits graph representation
+git show                           |last commit and a diff with all the changes git ls-file                        |tracking files rm (name)                          |remove file git commit -a                      |add modified files to the repo git commit -am ""                  |add modified files to the repo and a message git reset HEAD (name)              |go back from staged area to work directory git checkout -- (name)             |remove all changes from a commited file git log --graph --decorate --all   |show all commits graph representation